Severn Trent: Regulation and criticism

 In 2004, a water industry contractor, M Holleran Ltd., complained that Severn Trent had failed to follow the Utilities Contract Regulations 1996 correctly when appointing contractors for its maintenance programme for reservoirs, water distribution infrastructure and sewerage systems.
 Holleran had been left off a list of potential contractors used by Severn Trent because its annual turnover was lower than the level considered suitable by Severn Trent.
 Smaller companies were permitted to form joint ventures so as to aggregate their turnover but Holleran argued that the timescale allowed for such arrangements to be made was inadequate.
 When the issue went to court it was held that Holleran had failed to act "promptly and in any event within three months from the date when grounds for the proceedings first arose", and therefore their case was rejected.

 In July 2007, the Mythe Water Treatment Works near Tewkesbury became inundated with water from the River Severn during the Summer 2007 United Kingdom floods.
 The water coming into the plant was contaminated, and this led to the loss of all running water for approximately 150,000 people in Cheltenham, Gloucester and Tewkesbury.

-In July 2008, OFWAT confirmed that it had fined Severn Trent Water £35.8 million for deliberately providing false information to Ofwat and for delivering poor service to its customers.
+In July 2008, OFWAT fined Severn Trent Water £35.8 million for deliberately providing false information to Ofwat and for delivering poor service to its customers.
 In July 2008, the company was fined £2m (reduced from a previous judgement of £4m) for poor information reporting and covering up misleading leakage data.

 Despite improvements, according to Ofwat, the percentage of leakages from 2010 to 2011 was the highest in England and Wales, at 27%, representing 0.5 billion litres (500,000 tonnes) per day.